-To use Storage Analytics, you must enable it individually for each service you want to monitor.
-You can enable it from the Azure Management Portal; for details, see How To Monitor a Storage Account.
+Storage Analytics metrics are enabled by default for new storage accounts.
+You can enable logging and configure both metrics and logging in the Azure portal; for details, see Monitor a storage account in the Azure portal.
 You can also enable Storage Analytics programmatically via the REST API or the client library.
 Use the

 Set Service Properties operation for an individual service to enable Storage Analytics.

 Storage Analytics metrics are available for the Blob, Queue, Table, and File services.

 Storage Analytics logging is available for the Blob, Queue, and Table services.

 The following example enables Storage Analytics for the Table service of a fictional account named myaccount.